chunglabmit/precomputed-tif/README.md

 With the above, you should be able to serve precomputed datasources at precomputed://http://localhost/precomputed/expt1-dapi, etc.

-### Precomputed_subvolume
+### precomputed_subvolume

-**Precomputed_subvolume** takes precomputed blockfs files and outputs subvolumes across all the z dimension with the x and y dimensions specified by the user .
+**precomputed_subvolume** takes precomputed blockfs files and outputs subvolumes across all the z dimension with the x and y dimensions specified by the user .

 Usage:
-Precomputed_subvolume \
+precomputed_subvolume \
   --input-file-path \
   --output-file-path \
   --chunk\